List of Oshi no Ko characters: Hikaru Kamiki

+Fuyuko Niino

+Fuyuko Niino (新野 冬子, Niino Fuyuko) is a former idol who was one of the founding members of the original B-Komachi pop group alongside the legendary star Ai Hoshino.
+Driven by deep-seated professional jealousy during her youth, she struggled with being outshined by Ai.
+Following Ai's tragic death, Fuyuko's regrets twisted into a dangerous, unstable obsession with protecting Ai's legacy, leading her to become a secret accomplice to crimes targeting any rising stars she believed might surpass her former bandmate.

 Tsukuyomi

 Tsukuyomi (real name unknown) is mysterious girl in the woods who is a seemingly supernatural being aware of everything that transpires within the story, including Aqua and Ruby's reincarnation.
 She was originally a wounded crow who was rescued and cared for by Gorou and Sarina until it died.
-At Aqua's request, she manifests in the real world to portray the infant twins in 15 Years of Lies.
+At Aqua's request, she manifests in the real world to portray the infant twins in The 15 Year Lie.

 Ryosuke Sugano

 Ryosuke Sugano (菅野 良介, Sugano Ryosuke), initially introduced as Ryosuke Kaihara (貝原 良介, Kaihara Ryosuke), is a mentally unstable shut-in and recluse obsessed with Ai and Hikaru.
 After learning from Hikaru that Ai is pregnant, he tracks her down and murders Gorou by luring him to a cliff near the hospital where Ai gives birth, pushing him to his death.
 Four years later, Hikaru manipulates Ryosuke into attacking Ai by giving him Ai's home address.
 Disguised as a fan, he stabs her with a concealed knife inside the bouquet of flowers he brought with him in front of her twins.
 Overwhelmed when Ai recalls his name, he flees and is later killed by Hikaru, who stages his death as a suicide.